-Wes had a compelling story, in this movie, but so did his parents.
-Of the two, Alise definitely got more focus, and I was definitely interested in her character development.
+Wes had a compelling story, in this movie, and so did his parents.
+Of the two, Alise definitely got a lot more focus, and I was definitely interested in her story.
 As I mentioned before, this family suffered a great tragedy.
-Alise is probably hurting the most after that tragedy, and she is struggling to get through that.
+Alise was probably hurting the most after that tragedy, and she was struggling to get through it.

 I do not want to say much more about her story, but Vera Farmiga did a fantastic job with this role.
-I bought that this character was broken, but she still very much loves her son Wes.
-The character is in tremendous pain, but she needed to be strong to help her son through his, and I enjoyed watching Vera Farmiga bring that (along with her character’s story arc) to the screen.
-She was not the focal point of the movie, that was Wes, so Vera Farmiga was not the best part of this movie (in my opinion).
-Nonetheless, Alise was a compelling character and Vera Farmiga knocked the role out of the park.
+I bought that this character was broken, and I bought that she still very much loved her son Wes.
+The character was in tremendous pain, but she needed to be strong to help her son through his, and I enjoyed watching Vera Farmiga bring that complexity to the screen.
+She was not the focal point of the movie, that was definitely Wes, but Alise was a compelling character and Vera Farmiga knocked the role out of the park.

 Con: Connor (-2pts)

 While I thought Connor had a compelling story, the way this story was executed felt a little unfair to the character.
-He was dealing with the same pain as his wife, but was dealing with it in a very different way.
+He was dealing with the same pain as his wife, but he was dealing with it in a very different way.
 The filmmakers had an opportunity to show how significant grief can impact a marriage and a family, and how it that grief can manifest itself in different ways for different people.
-In a way, they definitely did that, but I thought they told this story in a way that sort of vilified the character in the beginning of the movie.
+In a way, they definitely did that, but I thought this story sort of vilified Connor in the beginning of the movie.